-Saving water doesn't mean we have to cut down on our cuppas or wear our socks two days on the trot, but there are lots of ways we could all use a little less water around the home and garden.
+Saving water doesn't mean we have to cut down on our cuppas or wear our socks two days on the trot, but there are lots of ways we could all use a little less water around the home and garden whilst also saving energy.

-Turning the tap off when brushing your teeth.
-It will save more than 2 full buckets of water a day.
+Turning the tap off when brushing your teeth and washing your face will save you more than 2 full buckets of water a day.

 In the garden

 Your garden needs a lot of love and care, so why not explore our handy water saving tips for your garden that will save time, water and money.

 You can read more about our nature friendly gardening tips which can help wildlife and pollinators do their jobs whilst reducing the use of chemicals and keep pests at bay – all in an easy and environmentally friendly way.

 Planting sustainably in your garden will not only help tackle climate change by reducing the amount of water you use and your carbon emissions, but it will also provide habitats for wildlife to flourish.
 Read more about how you can plant sustainably by using the right plants in the right place to help keep your garden green.